Events and Family Engagement

 Throughout the school year, the Communications and Family Engagement team hosts Diverse Conversations to provide a welcoming environment for families to share their diverse perspectives.
 The focus is to engage with families that have often been underrepresented.

-The sessions are designed for staff to share important information but to spend more time listening to families.
-To join the next session, register here.
+The sessions are designed for staff to share important information, but to spend more time listening to families.
+Visit the Parent University webpage to register for the next session.

 Improve Your Tomorrow Mentors Young Men of Color

-Improve Your Tomorrow (IYT) has been a partner with NUSD for more than five years with the consistent goal of helping young men of color who may be struggling academically and social-emotionally in school to get back on track to graduate and attend college.
-In this podcast with Co-Founder Michael Lynch, Lynch explains the significant impact a college education can have on a young men of color's life.
-When they are in college, they are more likely not to be in situations that can result in poverty and incarceration.
+Improve Your Tomorrow (IYT) has been a partner with NUSD for nearly a decade, with the consistent goal of helping young men of color who may be struggling academically and social-emotionally in school to get back on track to graduate and attend college.
+In this podcast with Co-Founder Michael Lynch, Lynch explains the significant impact a college education can have on a young man of color's life.
+When they are in college, they are less likely to be in situations that can result in poverty and incarceration.

 IYT is currently offered at Inderkum, Natomas Middle and Natomas High School, Discovery, and Jefferson K-8 School.